-Section G.4 in Appendix in the Announcement of Opportunity (AO) requires telemetry support during Critical Events.
-Critical Events are defined as: "events that could result in the loss of mission if anomalies occur" and include launch, early orbit including separation, maneuvers, all powered flight, orbit insertion, entry/descent/landing, flybys, etc.
+The appendix in the Announcement of Opportunity (AO) requires telemetry support during Critical Events.
+Critical Events are defined as: "spacecraft events that could result in the loss of mission if anomalies occur."
+These events include launch, early orbit operations, and those listed as follows: